 Luke 13:22-24

-As we reengage our minds and the study of Luke’s gospel I just invite you to turn back again to that, beloved book, and you can turn to the middle of Luke 13, Luke chapter 13.
+As we reengage our minds in the study of Luke’s Gospel, I’d just invite you to turn back again to that, beloved book, and you can turn to the middle of Luke 13, Luke chapter 13.
 We are entering into a new section in this place, Luke 13:22, a new section in, in this Gospel.
 It’s got a clear theme and it starts in Luke 13:22 and continues on through Chapter 16.

 It’s a section here of strong evangelistic concern.
 And it’s thematic in this sense, I mean, Jesus has obviously been preaching the good news of the Kingdom ever since he began, so he’s had an evangelistic concern all through his ministry.
 But there is a stronger evangelistic concern as Jesus is pushing his people, the nation of Israel, pushing them toward a decision.